-All parents are expected to:
+All parents have the responsibility to:

-- 1. Recognize that the education of their child(ren) is a joint responsibility of the parents and the school community. - 2.
-Send their children to school ready to participate and learn. - 3.
-Ensure their children attend school regularly, on time, and all absences are excused. - 4.
-Insist their children be dressed and groomed in a manner consistent with the student dress code. - 5.
-Help their children understand that in a democratic society, appropriate rules are required to maintain a safe, orderly environment. - 6.
-Be courteous in speech and actions and refrain from use of profanity. - 7.
-Refrain from use of physical contact or force with school personnel or students. - 8.
-Know and follow school rules and help their children understand them. - 9.
-Convey to their children a supportive attitude toward education and the school. - 10.
-Build good relationships with teachers, other parents and their children's friends. - 11.
-Help their children deal effectively with peer pressure. - 12.
-Inform school officials of changes in the home situation that may affect student conduct or performance. - 13.
-Provide a place for study and ensure homework assignments are completed. - 14.
+- 1. Send their child(ren) to school ready to participate and learn. - 2.
+Ensure their child(ren) attend school regularly, on time, and all absences are excused. - 3.
+Insist their children be dressed and groomed in a manner consistent with the student dress code. - 4.
+Help their children understand that in a democratic society, appropriate rules are required to maintain a safe and orderly environment. - 5.
+Be courteous in speech and actions and refrain from the use of profanity. - 6.
+Refrain from use of physical contact or force with school personnel or students. - 7.
+Know and follow school rules and help their children understand them. - 8.
+Convey to their children a supportive attitude toward education and the school. - 9.
+Build good relationships with teachers, other parents, and their children's friends. - 10.
+Help their children deal effectively with peer pressure. - 11.
+Inform school officials of changes in the home situation that may affect student conduct or performance. - 12.
+Provide a place for study and ensure homework assignments are completed. - 13.
 Review the section on bullying with their child(ren).

-B. Teachers
+Teachers